kqngyn/cse15l-lab-reports/index.md

 ## **Welcome to my page! :)**

 My name is *Khoi Nguyen*
 Incoming CSE15L and even my future-self: welcome to 15L!
-This blog post will detail steps to get your started for the course!
+This blog post will detail steps to get you started for the course!

----
 ## **Part 1**
 *First we will be setting up your course-specific account for CSE15L*
     - Step 1: To get started, click the link below: